Skip to content

 Key Designs

-2. Optimistic Task Selection (UCB)
+2. Optimistic Task Selection (UCB): Driving Exploration with Confidence Bounds

-4. Thompson Sampling Variant (OpTI-BFM-TS)
+4. Thompson Sampling Variant (OpTI-BFM-TS): Bypassing Optimization via Posterior Sampling

 Loss & Training

-• Pretraining: Standard Forward-Backward (FB) framework.
+• Pre-training: Uses the standard Forward-Backward (FB) framework.

 Key Experimental Results

-Main Results (DMC Walker / Cheetah / Quadruped, 4 tasks each)
+Main Results (DMC Walker/Cheetah/Quadruped, 4 tasks each)

-Oracle (offline inference) 50K annotated samples
+Oracle (Offline Inference) 50K labeled samples

 OpTI-BFM ~5 episodes (5K steps) 5K online rewards